 The food alone is enough reason to base yourself in Carlton during your trip to Melbourne.

-Carlton is also right on the edge of the CBD so you’re close to everything without being right in the heart of the busy-ness of the city.
+Carlton is also right on the edge of the CBD so you’re close to everything without being right in the heart of the busy-ness of the city, and there are plenty of hotels in Carlton.

 Why avoid Carlton?